-- Length of Undergraduate Program: Renewal eligibility defined in this manner is for 8 full-time, in-class semesters, 12 quarters or combination thereof for a 4-year equivalent value of consideration as long as a student is continuously enrolled (excluding summer) in a UC degree program, assuming the scholarship program's renewal criteria are met.
+- Length of Undergraduate Program: Renewal eligibility defined in this manner is for 8 full-time, in-class semesters* for a 4-year equivalent value of consideration as long as a student is continuously enrolled (excluding summer unless enrolled full-time) in a UC degree program, assuming the scholarship program's renewal criteria are met.

-- Only students who continually meet renewal criteria; complete their bachelor’s degree in less than 8 full-time semesters, 12 quarters or combination thereof; and immediately continue as a full-time student in another UC degree program would be eligible for on-going scholarship consideration within the timeframe limits.
+- Only students who continually meet renewal criteria; complete their bachelor’s degree in less than 8 full-time semesters and immediately continue as a full-time student in another UC degree program would be eligible for on-going scholarship consideration within the timeframe limits.

 - Some scholarship awards may specify they are limited only to the first bachelor's degree.
 See scholarship awarding office for details.

-- Students enrolled full-time for summer should alert their scholarship awarding office to use scholarship funding for summer if it is not already applied to the summer bill.
+- Students enrolled full-time for summer should alert their scholarship awarding office if it is not already applied to the summer bill.

 - Student Athletes: In addition to these policies, student athlete awards (both scholarship and non-scholarship) are governed by NCAA regulations.

 - Tuition Remission: Tuition remission offered through UC or UC-affiliated employment is considered a scholarship for aid purposes.
-It will reduce overall aid eligibility, tuition-based or restricted funds, and, for years prior to 2010-11, the Cincinnatus Century Scholarship.
+It will reduce overall aid eligibility, and tuition-based or restricted funds.
 NOTE: Tuition remission estimates on award offers are based on indications of possible eligibility; final determination of eligibility and all awarding is done by UC Human Resources as a benefit specific to employment status and completion of annual application in cases of non-employee benefits.